KPMAD/CMOS_VLSIdesign/README.md

 ## B) NgspiceSky130 - Day 1 - Basics of NMOS Drain current (Id) vs Drain-to-source Voltage (Vds)
 ### Introduction to Circuit Design and SPICE simulations
 ### L1: Why do we need SPICE simulations?
+**CMOS Inverter Basics**
+- CMOS inverter circuit with PMOS and NMOS

+**Delay Concepts**
+- Delay depends on input slew and output load
+- Combined input slew & output load -> delay table value
+- Each transistor (PMOS & NMOS) is unique, with different delay values
+- Buffer sizing (W & L) determines current and delay behavior.
+Buffer differentiation is part of circuit design.
+- Delay Table

+The delay table shows the delay for combinations of:
+- Input slew values
+- Output load capacitances

+=> Width (W) and length (L) decide the Drive current (I) and the resulting timing curve